Shlomo Sternberg

-Shlomo Zvi Sternberg (born 1936), is an American mathematician known for his work in geometry, particularly symplectic geometry and Lie theory.
+Shlomo Zvi Sternberg (January 20, 1936 – August 23, 2024) was an American mathematician known for his work in geometry, particularly symplectic geometry and Lie theory.
+He also wrote some well-known textbooks.

 Education and career

-Sternberg earned his PhD in 1955 from Johns Hopkins University, with a thesis entitled "Some Problems in Discrete Nonlinear Transformations in One and Two Dimensions", supervised by Aurel Wintner.
+Sternberg earned his PhD in 1955 from Johns Hopkins University, with a thesis entitled Some Problems in Discrete Nonlinear Transformations in One and Two Dimensions, supervised by Aurel Wintner.

 After postdoctoral work at New York University (1956–1957) and an instructorship at University of Chicago (1957–1959), Sternberg joined the Mathematics Department at Harvard University in 1959, where he was George Putnam Professor of Pure and Applied Mathematics until 2017.
-Since 2017, he is Emeritus Professor at the Harvard Mathematics Department.
+Since 2017, he was Emeritus Professor at the Harvard Mathematics Department.